Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/using-kongingress-resource.md

 ```

-You can experiement with various load balancing and healthchecking settings
+You can experiment with various load balancing and health-checking settings
 that KongIngress resource exposes to suit your specific use case.